ntop/cento/doc/options.rst

   cento -i zc:eth1@[0-1] --zmq tcp://127.0.0.1:5556 --zmq tcp://127.0.0.1:5557 --zmq-direct-mapping

+*[--zmq-stats-only]*

+Export only periodic interface statistics (no flows) to the *--zmq* endpoints.
+This is useful when flows are delivered to collectors, other than ntopng, through a different channel.
+For instance when exporting to Kafka or NetFlow, while you want to still use ntopng to monitor the application via ZMQ and get packet processing and flow export statistics.

 *[--tcp <address>:<port>]*

 Flows can be exported by nProbe™ Cento in JSON format via TCP to a given server specifying <addres> and <port>.
 It is possible to use labels instead of numeric keys by adding the option *--json-labels*.